-2. Voting Rights.
-The powers, preferences and rights of, and the qualifications, limitations and restrictions upon, the Common Stock shall be as follows:

-(a) The holders of the Common Stock shall have the exclusive right to vote for the election of directors of the Corporation (the "Directors") and on all other matters requiring stockholder action, each outstanding share entitling the holder thereof to one vote on each matter properly submitted to the stockholders of the Corporation for their vote;

-(b) Dividends may be declared and paid or set apart for payment upon the Common Stock out of any assets or funds of the Corporation legally available for the payment of dividends, but only when and as declared by the Board of Directors or any authorized committee thereof; and

-(c) Upon the voluntary or involuntary liquidation, dissolution or winding up of the Corporation, the net assets of the Corporation shall be distributed pro rata to the holders of the Common Stock.

-3. Pre-emptive Rights.
-Subject to the DGCL, this Fourteenth Amended and Restated Certificate of Incorporation and the terms any resolution creating new shares of capital stock of the Corporation:

-(a) the unissued shares from time to time shall be under the control of the Board of Directors, which may allot the same to such individuals, corporations, firms, partnerships (general or limited), associations, limited liability companies, joint ventures, trusts, estates or other legal entities or organizations (each, a "Person"), for cash or for such other consideration which is not cash, with such restrictions and conditions, in excess of their nominal value or at their nominal value and/or with payment of commission and at such times as the Board of Directors shall deem appropriate; and

-(b) the Board of Directors shall have the power to cause the Corporation to grant to any Person the option to acquire from the Corporation any unissued shares, in each case on such terms as the Board of Directors shall deem appropriate.
+- 2. Voting Rights.
+The powers, preferences and rights of, and the qualifications, limitations and restrictions upon, the Common Stock shall be as follows: - (a) The holders of the Common Stock shall have the exclusive right to vote for the election of directors of the Corporation (the "Directors") and on all other matters requiring stockholder action, each outstanding share entitling the holder thereof to one vote on each matter properly submitted to the stockholders of the Corporation for their vote; - (b) Dividends may be declared and paid or set apart for payment upon the Common Stock out of any assets or funds of the Corporation legally available for the payment of dividends, but only when and as declared by the Board of Directors or any authorized committee thereof; and - (c) Upon the voluntary or involuntary liquidation, dissolution or winding up of the Corporation, the net assets of the Corporation shall be distributed pro rata to the holders of the Common Stock. - 3.
+Pre-emptive Rights.
+Subject to the DGCL, this Fourteenth Amended and Restated Certificate of Incorporation and the terms any resolution creating new shares of capital stock of the Corporation: - (a) the unissued shares from time to time shall be under the control of the Board of Directors, which may allot the same to such individuals, corporations, firms, partnerships (general or limited), associations, limited liability companies, joint ventures, trusts, estates or other legal entities or organizations (each, a "Person"), for cash or for such other consideration which is not cash, with such restrictions and conditions, in excess of their nominal value or at their nominal value and/or with payment of commission and at such times as the Board of Directors shall deem appropriate; and - (b) the Board of Directors shall have the power to cause the Corporation to grant to any Person the option to acquire from the Corporation any unissued shares, in each case on such terms as the Board of Directors shall deem appropriate.

-So long as the Corporation's Common Stock is listed for trading on AIM, a securities trading market operated by the London Stock Exchange in the United Kingdom ("AIM"), the London Stock Exchange, or such other stock exchange acceptable to the Board of Directors in its sole discretion, unless otherwise determined by holders of seventy-five percent (75%) of the voting power of the shares of capital stock voted at a meeting of the stockholders, the Corporation shall not allot or issue shares of capital stock of the Corporation or any other shares or securities convertible into shares of capital stock of the Corporation or any warrants or options to purchase shares or securities convertible into shares of capital stock of the Corporation of those shares, securities, options or warrants which is nearly as practical equal to the proportion of the outstanding shares of Common Stock (the "Pro Rata Share"), but subject to such exclusions or other arrangements as the Board of Directors may deem necessary, appropriate or expedient in their exclusive discretion to deal with fractional entitlements or legal restrictions under the laws of, or the requirements of any regulatory authority or stock exchange or otherwise in any jurisdiction; provided, however, that these pre-emption rights shall not apply with respect to:
+So long as the Corporation's Common Stock is listed for trading on AIM, a securities trading market operated by the London Stock Exchange in the United Kingdom ("AIM"), the London Stock Exchange, or such other stock exchange acceptable to the Board of Directors in its sole discretion, unless otherwise determined by holders of seventy-five percent (75%) of the voting power of the shares of capital stock voted at a meeting of the stockholders, the Corporation shall not allot or issue shares of capital stock of the Corporation or any other shares or securities convertible into shares of capital stock of the Corporation or any warrants or options to purchase shares or securities convertible into shares of capital stock of the Corporation (collectively, "New Securities"), unless it shall first have made an offer to each stockholder to sell to such stockholder on substantially the same or more favorable terms a proportion of those shares, securities, options or warrants which is nearly as practical equal to the proportion of the outstanding shares of Common Stock held by such stockholder on the record date for any such sale in relation to the aggregate of all outstanding shares of Common Stock (the "Pro Rata Share"), but subject to such exclusions or other arrangements as the Board of Directors may deem necessary, appropriate or expedient in their exclusive discretion to deal with fractional entitlements or legal restrictions under the laws of, or the requirements of any regulatory authority or stock exchange or otherwise in any jurisdiction; provided, however, that these pre-emption rights shall not apply with respect to: